Craig2035/craigmunday.github.io/index.md

 # Craig Munday – Data Analytics Portfolio

-Welcome to my portfolio.
-I specialise in operational insight, risk analysis and data driven decision support, using SQL, Python, R and BI tools to turn complex data into clear, actionable insight.
+Welcome to my analytics portfolio.
+I specialise in operational insight, risk and data driven decision support.

 ## Featured Projects

 ### NHS Operational Analytics
-Analysis of utilisation trends, seasonal demand and missed appointments across ICBs, supporting capacity planning and digital engagement.
+Analysis of utilisation trends, seasonal demand and missed appointments across ICBs in England, with recommendations for capacity planning and digital engagement.

 ### Retail Market Analysis
 Exploration of sales, demographics and marketing performance to identify high value segments and optimise product and channel strategy.